MarkFChavez/be-a-better-javascripter/hoisting.md

 ### hoisting

-- it places all vars at the top of the function scope.
+- it places all `var` at the top of the function scope.
+- it is very important to understand how hoisting works. please always keep this in mind.

 ```
 // before hoisting